target/pod-reaper/README.md

     - containerPort: 80
 ```

 In this configuration, the Duration, and Unready rules will be loaded.
-Either pod will be reaped if it is unready for more than 5 minutes.
-Pod _a_ will be reaped after 1 day, regardless of status.
+The pod will be reaped if it is older than 1 hour and unready for 5 minutes.

 ### `NAMESPACE`